 These bats are ideal for use in practice.

-Birch bats are intriguing; it sounds strange, but they become better and better over time.
+Birch bats are intriguing; it sounds strange, but they become better and better.

-They’re also increasing in popularity among players of the game, as they contain similar characteristics to the popular Ash and Maple types of wood.
+They’re also increasing in popularity among game players, as they contain similar characteristics to the popular Ash and Maple types of wood.

-Birch is also considered to be more durable than ash and maple.
+White birch is a softer wood; it’s also considered more durable than ash and maple.

 The more you hit with a birch bat and ‘break in’ the bat, the better it becomes.

-Like Bamboo, composite bats cannot be used in MLB because they are also not made from a single piece of wood.
+Like bamboo, wood composite baseball bats cannot be used in MLB because they are also not made from a single piece of wood.

 These bats normally use wood shavings or dust combined with plastic and glue to create the final design.

 Ah, hickory.
 That takes us back!
-Hickory wood bats were the most popular bat back in the early days of the game.
+Hickory wood bats were the most popular bat back in the game’s early days.

-Once the game ‘advanced’ and players started looking more at bat speed though, hickory’s popular faded away.
+Once the game ‘advanced’ and players started looking more at-bat speed, hickory’s popularity faded away.

-This is because hickory wood is exceptionally heavy, making it unsuitable for the modern game.
+This is because hickory wood is exceptionally heavy, making it unsuitable for modern games.